Home Donate New Search Gallery How-To Books Links Workshops About Contact

 Manual Power Output Setting

 I see no way to get manual exposure.
-On my 5D Mark II, it's not presented in the menus with the 220EX mounted.
+On my 5D Mark III, it's not presented in the menus with the 220EX mounted.

 Exposure Compensation